Note: this was written before 2020 with a buffet theme. Updated 11/2020 to better reflect current times.

 We sprang from the table to see what was the matter.

-Away from the buffet we flew like a flash,
+Away from the table we flew like a flash,

 Ran through the house and to the fridge we did dash.

-The shelves were empty, the guests were all full,
+The shelves were empty, our bellies were full,

 Giving the calorie counts for all quite a pull;